lich4/debugserver_azj/README.md

 ## Instruction

-This tweak is used to debug any iOS process with XCode.
+This tweak is used to debug any iOS process with XCode, support iOS9-16, arm64/arm64e, rootful/rootless jailbreak
 * Please replug USB cable to take effect after installing the tweak.
 * If any anti-debug tricks in the process, then you should remove it first.
 * If process crash and caused by Jetsam, fix with memorystatus_control first.